 - Sierra's classic adventure games seem to have been designed with this practice in mind.
 Their manuals actually encouraged this behavior by telling players up front, "Save early, save often, and don't overwrite your saves.":

 - Wandering opponents, monsters, zombies, etc. could appear in two or three set unique locations in King's Quest I (but not in any other Sierra game), requiring the player to evade them using the same keyboard controls used for normal exploration.
 This is trivial if you keep to the edge of the screen.
 On the other hand, Quest for Glory has actual wandering monsters, but allows the player to fight back.

-- In Codename: ICEMAN, attempting to reload a save during an entirely Luck-Based Mission of a dice game will cause the person you're playing against to accuse you of cheating and ERASE YOUR SAVE.
+- In Codename: ICEMAN, attempting to reload a save during an entirely Luck-Based Mission of a dice game will cause the person you're playing against to accuse you of cheating and refuse to play with you.